 just waiting to be brought out in the best possible light.
 Now, it's your turn.

-You cannot learn less, so learn more with the Longevity Zen of Health and the Shortcuts Way For Life,
+You cannot learn less, so learn more with the Longevity Zen of Health and the Shortcuts Way of Living,

 amounting to what may be the internet's healthiest websites, certainly the largest empowerment websites.

-Even better, The Shortcuts Way For Life and the Longevity Zen of Health creations,
+Even better, The Shortcuts Way of Living and the Longevity Zen of Health creations,

 all part of the "Masters and Millionaires" network and empire built by the hands of Mr-Shortcut,